ahsanjkhan/MathPracsPaymentRemindersLambda/README.md

 Once the total due is calculated per student/tutor, it stores the result in a DynamoDB Table.

-Finally, it integrates with Twilio to send out the text message.
+Finally, it integrates with Discord API to send out the reminder message.

 ### What Are The Components

-AWS Lambda, AWS DynamoDB, AWS EventBridge Scheduler, AWS SecretsManager, Google Calendar API, Google Sheets API, Twilio API.
+AWS Lambda, AWS DynamoDB, AWS EventBridge Scheduler, AWS SecretsManager, Discord API.